atsushieno/aap-core/README.md

 AAP (Plugin) developers can ship their apps via Google Play (or any other app market).
 From app packagers perspective and users perspective, it can be distributed like a MIDI device service (but without Java dependency in audio processing).

 AAP developers implement AndroidAudioPluginService which provides metadata on the audio plugins that it contains.
 It provides developer details, port details, and feature requirement details.
-(The plugins and their ports can be dynamically changed, so the query should come up with certain timestamp that is used as a threshold to determine if a plugin needs updated information since last query.)
+(The plugins and their ports can NOT be dynamically changed, at least as of the first specification stage.)

 It is very similar to what [AudioRoute](https://audioroute.ntrack.com/developer-guide.php) hosted apps do.
 (We are rather native oriented for performance reason, somewhat more seriously.)

 Here is a brief workflow items for a plugin from the beginning, through processing audio and control (MIDI) inputs, to the end:

-- initialize
+- initialize (pass sampleRate)
-- prepare (connect ports)
+- prepare (pass initial pointers, which can be used to fix LV2 buffers)
 - activate (DAW enabled it, playback is active or preview is active)
 - process audio block (and/or control blocks)
 - deactivate (DAW disabled it, playback is inactive and preview is inactive)